hubbajonte/Lumina/README.md

 Change the title/header
 =======================
-* Navigate to `/site/` in your Lumina directory.
+* Navigate to `/site` in your Lumina directory.
 * Open the config.php file.
 * Scroll down to the bottom of the file.
 * The part that you want to change is named `header`.
 * Edit the part that says `<h3>Lumina</h3>`
 * The `<h3></h3>` is HTML for headings.
-Change this to your prefered heading size if you're familiar with HTML.
+Change this to your preferred heading size if you're familiar with HTML.
 Otherwise, just change the part that says `Lumina`.
 * Save the file.
 * Done.
 Refresh the page.

 Change the footer
 =================
-* Navigate to `/site/` in your Lumina directory.
+* Navigate to `/site` in your Lumina directory.
 * Open the config.php file.
 * Scroll down to the bottom of the file.
 * The part that you want to change is named `footer`.